 Please complete the following steps to be considered for our program:

-Application files must be complete by May 1st to be considered for an interview.
-All interviews will be conducted via video conferencing during the month of May.
+Application files must be complete by March 1st to be considered for an interview.
+All interviews will be conducted via video conferencing.
 The equipment needed for the interview consists of a web-camera (can be internal to your laptop or external), a headset with a microphone and a wired internet connection (wireless tends to be slower and could impact either the video or audio component of the transmission).
 Admission decisions are made following your application interview.

 When will I be notified of my application status?